 How Therapy Can Help People Impacted by Cyberbullying

-Therapy can help people impacted by cyberbullying because it can help reduce symptoms of all of the mental health effects mentioned earlier.
-Therapy can help you reduce symptoms of anxiety, depression, PTSD, hypervigilance and paranoia, and support you in navigating suicidal thoughts.
+Therapy can help people impacted by cyberbullying because it can help reduce symptoms of anxiety, depression, PTSD, hypervigilance and paranoia, and support you in navigating suicidal thoughts.
 Additionally, therapy can help increase your self-esteem and confidence and regain the ability to return to the “online world” as well as help you find ways to be an advocate for yourself.

 How Individual Therapy Can Help